Genetically modified food: Proteins

+Cotton

+The National Library of Medicine states that many lines of GM cotton have been created using a gene from Bacillus thuringiensis subspecies.
+This genetic modification provides protection against lepidopteran pests.
+This GM allowed the macronutrients and gossypol to remain similar to non-GM parental lineages, with cyclopropenoid fatty acids and aflatoxin levels less than the parental non-GM seeds.

 Benefits

-Genetically modified foods are usually edited to have some desired characteristics, including certain benefits for surviving extreme environments, an enhanced level to nutrition, the access of therapeutic substances, and the resistance genes to pesticide and herbicides.
-These characteristics could be beneficial to humans and the environment in certain ways.
+Genetically modified foods are typically engineered to achieve specific characteristics that provide agronomic or nutritional benefits, including: tolerance to extreme environmental conditions (drought, saline soil, flooding); enhanced nutritional profiles (increased vitamins, minerals, or amino acids); production of therapeutic substances (vaccines); reduced carcinogen exposure (through decreased mycotoxin or pesticide residue contamination); and resistance to agricultural pests and herbicides.

 Prepare for extreme weather

-Plants that have undergone genetic modification are capable of surviving extreme weather.
+Some genetically modified plants have been engineered to tolerate extreme weather conditions.
 Genetically modified (GM) food crops can be cultivated in locations with unfavorable climatic conditions on occasion.
 The quality and yield of genetically modified foods are often improved.
 These foods tend to grow more quickly than conventionally cultivated ones.
 Furthermore, the application of genetically modified food could be beneficial in resisting drought and poor soil.

 Nutritional enhancement

 Increased levels of specific nutrients in food crops can be achieved by genetic engineering.
-The study of this technique, sometimes known as nutritional improvement, is already well advanced.
-Foods are well monitored to gain specific qualities that became practical, for example, concentrated nutraceutical levels and health-promoting chemicals, making them a desirable component of a varied diet.
-Among the notable breakthroughs of genetic modification is Golden Rice, whose genome is altered by the injection of the vitamin A gene from a daffodil plant conditioning provitamin A production.
+The study of this technique, sometimes known as nutritional improvement, is well-advanced.
+Foods are monitored to gain specific qualities that became practical, such as added nutrients, making them a desirable component of diets.
+Among the notable breakthroughs of genetic modification is golden rice, whose genome is altered by the injection of the vitamin A gene from a daffodil plant conditioning provitamin A production.
 This increases the activity of phytoene synthase, which therefore synthesizes a higher amount of beta-carotene, followed by modification and improvement of the level of iron and bioavailability.
 This affects the rice's color and vitamin content, which is beneficial in places where vitamin A shortage is common.
 In addition, increased mineral, vitamin A, and protein content has played a critical role in preventing childhood blindness and iron deficiency anemia.

 Lipid composition could also be manipulated to produce desirable traits and essential nutrients.
 Scientific evidence has shown that inadequate consumption of omega-3 polyunsaturated fatty acids is generally associated with the development of chronic diseases and developmental aberrations.
 Alimentary lipids can be modified to gain an increased saturated fatty acid together with a decreased polyunsaturated fatty acid component.
 Genes coded for the synthesis of unsaturated fatty acids are therefore introduced into plant cells, increasing the synthesis of polyunsaturated omega-3 acids.
 This omega-3 polyunsaturated fatty acid is responsible to lower the level of LDL cholesterol and triglyceride level as well as the incidence rate of cardiovascular diseases.